 An individual race in any season is a 'Grand Prix' often shortened to GP.
 Combining all those together makes the plural 'Grands Prix'.
 The Formula One terminology 'Grand Prix' derives from French language.
 In simple terms it translates to 'great prize' in English.

 There have been a varying number of Grands Prix over the seasons.
 The 1950 season had 7 separate Grand Prix races and has increased ever since.
-As a rule, you will be able to watch a different Grand Prix twenty times in each season - including 2017.
+As a rule, you will now be able to watch a different Grand Prix twenty times in each season.

 A different country hosts a GP and they get named after each host country.
 For example, a GP held in Great Britain will be British Grand Prix.
 Even so, the host country can hold the event in a different city every year.